sivapradeep/Predicting-House-Rents/README.md

 # Predicting-House-Rents
-This project helps to predict the House Rents in different areas of Metropolitan Cities.
+This project helps to predict House Rents in different areas of Metropolitan Cities.

 This project has major portion of Preprocessing steps included.